dailystudio/devbricksx-android/android/docs/globalcontext.md

 }
 ```
 **GlobalContextWrapper** will bind an application context rather than an activity context.
 Even you pass an Activity object as second parameter to **`bindContext()`**, it will call **`getApplicationContext()`** of Activity to retrieve correct application context for further operation.
-That means you needn't to worry about memory leak of this global context holder.
-Each application process only has one application context instance and will not hold any information about view root.
+That means you needn't worry about the memory leak of this global context holder.
+Each application process only has one application context instance and will not hold any information about the view root.

 ## Usage context
 Once, you have bound the application context.
 You can call **`getContext()`** whenever you need a **`Context`** instance.
 Here is an example: